RakibmAmmar/RakibmAmmar/README.md

 ## 🧠 About Me

-I'm a **CSE graduate from Chattogram, Bangladesh** with a strong interest in **AI automation, Python development, and intelligent workflow systems**.
+I'm a **CSE graduate from Chattogram, Bangladesh** with a strong interest in **AI automation, Python development, intelligent workflow systems, and security-aware AI applications**.
 I am focused on building practical tools that connect AI models with real-world business processes — reducing manual work, automating repetitive tasks, and making data more useful.

 - 🔭 Recently completed: **Resume Analyzer AI**
+- 🎓 BSc in CSE: **CGPA 3.84/4.00**
 - 🌱 Currently learning: **LangChain · OpenAI API · n8n · FastAPI · RAG systems**
+- 🔐 Research interests: **Access Control · Policy Mining · Zero Trust Security · AI Model Security · IoT Security**
 - 💼 Open to: **AI Engineer · Automation Developer · IT Officer · Junior Software Engineer**
 - 🤝 Available for: **Full-time · Hybrid · Remote**
 - 📍 Based in: **Chattogram, Bangladesh**

+---

+## 🔬 Academic & Research Focus

+My undergraduate thesis was titled **“Bilingual Handwritten Prescription Mining in Low-Resource Settings Using Fine-Tuned TrOCR.”** In this work, I developed an AI-based healthcare document understanding pipeline for recognizing handwritten medicine names from bilingual Bangla-English prescriptions.
+The project involved **dataset preparation, Transformer-based OCR fine-tuning, lexicon-guided post-processing, structured medical information mapping, and patient-centric summary generation**.

+This research helped me understand that AI-enabled healthcare systems should not only be accurate, but also **secure, trustworthy, auditable, and properly governed after deployment**.
+Because healthcare systems increasingly involve sensitive medical data, AI-generated outputs, user workflows, and connected devices, I am interested in exploring how secure policy enforcement can protect these systems without creating unnecessary usability burden for legitimate users.

+### Current Research Interest

+**Policy Mining and Adaptive Access Control for AI-Enabled Healthcare and IoT Systems**

+I am particularly interested in how access-control policies can be learned or formulated from user workflows and system logs, and how adaptive enforcement can strengthen verification when behaviour becomes risky.
+This direction connects my background in AI-based healthcare document understanding with my growing interest in **access control, policy mining, Zero Trust security, continuous authentication, AI model security, and security/privacy for IoT systems**.

+### Related Course-Based Research

+- **Heartbeat Sound Classification** using CNN-based hybrid and ensemble learning models.
+- **Gender Classification System** using artificial neural networks.

 ---